Legal Framework Order, 1970

-The Legal Framework Order, 1970 (LFO) was a decree issued by then-President of Pakistan Gen. Agha Muhammad Yahya Khan that laid down the political principles and laws governing the 1970 general election, which was the first direct election in the history of Pakistan.
-The LFO also dissolved the "One Unit" scheme of West Pakistan, re-establishing the four provinces of Punjab, Sindh, Balochistan and the Northwest Frontier Province (now KPK).
+The Legal Framework Order, 1970 (LFO) was a presidential decree issued by then-President of Pakistan Gen. Agha Muhammad Yahya Khan that laid down the political principles and laws governing the 1970 general election, which was the first direct election in the history of Pakistan.
+The LFO also dissolved the "One Unit" of West Pakistan, re-establishing the four provinces of Punjab, Sindh, Balochistan and the North-West Frontier Province (now Khyber Pakhtunkhwa).
 Pakistan would be a democratic country and the complete name of the country would be the Islamic Republic of Pakistan.

 Foundation and proposals

 Gen. Yahya Khan had taken over from his predecessor President Ayub Khan with the purpose of restoring law and order in Pakistan that had deteriorated in the final days of Ayub's regime.
 Yahya promised to transition the country to democracy and promised to hold direct elections for that purpose.
 However, Gen. Yahya also had to decide on how the two wings of the country, East Pakistan and West Pakistan would be represented.
 Although geographically smaller and separated from West Pakistan by the whole width of India, East Pakistan (erstwhile East Bengal) consisted of more than half the national population and was predominantly inhabited by Bengali people.
 Allegations of ethnic discrimination and lack of representation had caused turmoil and conflict between the two wings of Pakistan.
 The Awami League, the largest political party in East Pakistan, espoused Bengali nationalism and sought greater autonomy for the province, which most West Pakistanis saw as secessionist.

 Yahya Khan held talks with East Pakistan's Governor, Vice-Admiral Ahsan, and concluded that Sheikh Mujib would soften his demands after the election.
 Yahya instituted the Legal Framework Order (LFO) on March 30, 1970, with the aim to secure the future constitution.